-On the price front, the three-month rate of increase in domestic corporate goods prices is slowing, mainly because international commodity prices have fallen back.
+On the price front, the three-month rate of change in domestic corporate goods prices has turned to a decrease, mainly because international commodity prices have fallen back.
 The year-on-year rate of change in consumer prices (all items less fresh food) is currently around 0 percent.

-Domestic corporate goods prices are expected to be somewhat weak for the time being, mainly reflecting movements in international commodity prices.
+Domestic corporate goods prices are expected to continue declining moderately for the time being, mainly reflecting movements in international commodity prices.
 The year-on-year rate of change in consumer prices is expected to remain at around 0 percent for the time being.